 A PARTIAL SELECTION OF CLIPS

-Abby Seiff is an award-winning editor and journalist with a decade of experience, primarily in Asia.
-Her writing and photography have appeared in Newsweek, Time, Associated Press, Foreign Policy, Al Jazeera, and more.
+Abby Seiff is an award-winning editor and journalist with nearly a decade of international experience, primarily in Southeast Asia.
+Her writing and photography have appeared in Newsweek, Time, the Associated Press, Al Jazeera, Pacific Standard, among others.
 She served as an editor for several years at The Cambodia Daily and The Phnom Penh Post, before going on to work at UCANews, Devex, and Asia Society.
-Her work focuses on human rights, the environment and migration.

-In recent years, she has reported on Thailand’s southern insurgency, food security along the Mekong, and migration from Nepal.
-Her work has garnered several awards and grants, including an International Reporting Project fellowship and a Logan Nonfiction fellowship.
-She is currently writing a book about Cambodia's imperiled Tonle Sap lake and the fate of the millions who survive off its fisheries.
+In recent years, she has reported on Thailand’s southern insurgency, food security in the Mekong region, and migration in Nepal.
+Her work has garnered several awards and grants, including an International Reporting Project fellowship, a Logan Nonfiction fellowship, and a residency at Yaddo.
+She is currently writing a book about Cambodia's imperiled Tonle Sap lake and the fate of the millions who live off its fisheries, forthcoming from Potomac books.

 To view a CV, click here.